Artisan-Lab/tag-std/pre-RFC.md

 # Summary
 [summary]: #summary

-This RFC proposes a DSL-based mechanism for specifying safety properties, aiming to standardize how safety descriptions are written in API documentation.
+This RFC proposes a DSL (domain-specific language)-based mechanism for specifying safety properties, aiming to standardize how safety descriptions are written in API documentation.
 On the one hand, it seeks to improve the ergonomics of writing safety descriptions; on the other hand, these safety properties can enable finer-grained unsafe code management and automated safety checking.

 This RFC operates at the API level rather than the compiler or language level, as it merely introduces attribute macros on functions and expressions that are already expressible today, but may require a linter tool to realize automated check.